sonainjameel/FaceGest/README.md

 - **Realistic Scenarios:** Captured in different lighting conditions and perspectives.

 ## Dataset Access
+This dataset has three forms.
+1) Deep Features-Based 2) Depth-Maps 3) RGB Labeled Videos For 1) Deep Feautres-Based Version, install "face-gest-library" using "pip" as shown in the following sections.
+Also watch video tutroials given at the end, in case of difficulty.

+For 2) Depth-Maps 3) RGB Labeled Videos
-To request access to the dataset, please fill out the following form:
+A request can be made to the authors, please fill out the following form:
 [Request FaceGest Dataset](https://example.com/request-form)

 Once your request is approved, you will receive download instructions via email.